test-kitchen/kitchen-docs/source/docs/getting-started/installing.md

 * Vagrant - a great tool to help manage development virtual machines
 * VirtualBox - a virtualization tool that let's you run virtual machines locally

 I know, it sounds like a lot of work but fear not.
 It's not overly tricky and the following pages describe installing these tools.
-So take a few minutes to get your software setup and if you run into any issues there should be some smart and capable people in the [#learnchef](http://webchat.freenode.net/?channel=learnchef) IRC chatroom to get you back on track.
+So take a few minutes to get your software setup and if you run into any issues there should be some smart and capable people in the [#chef](http://webchat.freenode.net/?channel=chef) and [#kitchenci] (http://webchat.freenode.net/?channel=kitchenci) IRC chatrooms to get you back on track.

 * [The ChefDK including Ruby](https://docs.chef.io/install_dk.html)
 * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)